-- Tenderness to touch (will not let you touch them, pick up, or hold)
+- Tenderness to touch (will not let you touch, pick up, or hold them)

 - Internal skeletal-muscular hemorrhage

-Most pet stores offer Vitamin C tablets in which your guinea pig can eat, or drops you can place into their water bottles.
+Most pet stores offer Vitamin C tablets that your guinea pig can eat or drops you can place into their water bottles.
 Most times guinea pigs will not eat the tablets and will refuse to drink their water if the droplets are placed into their water bottles.
-So to be safe DO NOT add the Vitamin C drops into your guinea pig's water.
+So to be safe, DO NOT add the Vitamin C drops into your guinea pig's water.
 Speak with your vet about which fruits, vegetables, and pellet foods provide the best amount of Vitamin C for your piggy.